If so, you're probably wondering what went wrong, what caused it to, what works, and perhaps, what if anything can you do differently next time?

 There are many infertility causes that can be treated naturally without IVF or ICSI procedures.

-By injecting the sperm into the egg that was picked out by a lab technician you bypass all this magic of natural selection.
-So it’s no wonder ICSI success rates are so low and miscarriage rates so high.
+Injecting the sperm into the egg that was picked out by a lab technician bypasses all this magic of natural selection.
+So it's no wonder ICSI success rates are so low and miscarriage rates so high.

-A natural fertility program may help you and your partner have a natural pregnancy even after one or more cycles of failed IVF.
+A Natural Fertility Program Provides Excellent Support for IVFA natural fertility program may help you and your partner have a natural pregnancy even after one or more cycles of failed IVF.

 And if you need to use in vitro fertilization because of anatomical issues, or you decide to, you can also first address the underlying issues to ensure that the egg and sperm used for IVF will be as healthy as possible to maximize your chances of a healthy pregnancy and healthy offspring.